 Check out The Judy Room’s Filmography Pages on Girl Crazy here.

-April 14, 1945: Here is an example of a music store display in Cleveland, Ohio, promoting Meet Me In St. Louis (released in 1944), as featured in the trade magazine “Motion Picture Herald.”
+April 14, 1945: This display is an example of the types of displays music stores created to promote Meet Me In St. Louis (released in 1944).
+This one is from Cleveland, Ohio, as featured in the trade magazine Motion Picture Herald.

 April 14, 1947: Filming on The Pirate continued with scenes shot on the “Interior Dressing Room” (Gene Kelly) and “Interior Show Tent” sets. time called: 10:30 a.m.; dismissed: 6:00 p.m.